Ben-Ammar-Sabri/Driver_Safety_Platform/README.md

-# 🚗 Driver Safety Platform
+# 🚗 Haniny - Driver Safety Platform

-An intelligent, AI-powered driver monitoring solution designed to improve road safety through continuous real-time analysis of driving behavior and road conditions.
+An intelligent, AI-powered driver monitoring solution designed to improve road safety through **real-time analysis** of driving behavior and road conditions.

-The platform combines an embedded hardware module, advanced AI processing, an automated n8n workflow, and a web dashboard created for insurers, fleet managers, and families.
+Haniny combines a **mobile app prototype**, **Python AI backend**, automated workflows, and a **web dashboard** for insurers, fleet managers, and families.

 ---

 ## 1. The Problem

 Road accidents are commonly caused by:
 - Driver distraction
-- Fatigue
+- Fatigue or drowsiness
 - Overspeeding

-Additional challenges include:
+Additional challenges:
 - Lack of real-time driving behavior analysis tools
-- Insurers and companies lacking reliable incident data
+- Insurers and fleet companies lack reliable incident data
-- Existing solutions depending too much on manual driver input
+- Existing solutions rely too heavily on manual driver input

 ➡️ **There is a strong need for an automatic, autonomous, and intelligent driver safety system.**

 ---

-## 2. Our Solution: Driver Safety Platform
+## 2. Our Solution: Haniny

 A complete end-to-end platform consisting of:

 ### 🔹 1.
-Embedded Module
-- Driver-facing dashcam (detects fatigue, distraction)
+Mobile App Prototype (replaces embedded hardware for testing)
+- **Front-facing camera:** monitors driver attention, fatigue, and yawning
-- Road-facing camera (detects obstacles, monitors safe distance)
+- **Rear/road-facing camera:** detects obstacles and monitors safe distance
-- Telematic sensors (speed, harsh braking, impact detection)
+- **Phone sensors:** GPS, accelerometer, gyroscope for telematics data
+- **Real-time data streaming:** sends frames and sensor data to backend via **WebSockets**

+> In production, this will be replaced by a dedicated **in-vehicle hardware module**, while the backend and AI engine remain the same.

 ### 🔹 2.
-AI Backend
+Python AI Backend
-- Image analysis using Vision AI
-- Detection of dangerous behaviors
-- Road obstacle detection
-- Safety Score computation
-- Automatic alert generation
+- WebSocket server receives camera frames and sensor data
+- Uses **MediaPipe Face Mesh** and custom detection logic to monitor:
+  - Eye closure (drowsiness detection)
+  - Yawning (alert for fatigue)
+- Computes **driver safety score**
+- Generates **real-time alerts** for unsafe behavior

 ### 🔹 3.
 Automated Workflow
-- Simulated or real sensor data ingestion
+- Ingests real-time data from mobile app or hardware module
-- AI processing pipeline
+- Processes images through AI pipeline
-- Real-time scoring
+- Computes safety scores and logs events
-- Automatic alerts
+- Sends alerts automatically to dashboard or external systems
-- Logging to Google Sheets / database

 ### 🔹 4.
-User Dashboard
+Web Dashboard
-- List of recent alerts
-- Vehicle health and status
+- Displays **recent alerts** and driving events
-- Trip history
+- Monitors **vehicle health** and trip history
-- AI-driven driving recommendations
+- Provides **AI-driven recommendations** for safe driving

 ---
-Prototype Note: Mobile App Replacing Hardware

-For the prototype phase, the embedded hardware module is temporarily replaced by a mobile application.
-Modern smartphones already include the essential components we need:

-Front & rear cameras

-Accelerometer & gyroscope

-GPS

-Stable network connection

-This allows the mobile app to simulate all hardware functions, including driver monitoring, road analysis, and telematics data collection.

-In production, this mobile-based module will be replaced by a dedicated in-vehicle hardware unit, while the backend, AI engine, and dashboard remain unchanged.

----

-## 3. Impact – Insurance, Fleets, Families
+## 3. Architecture Overview

-The Driver Safety Platform enables :
-- **Accident reduction**
-- **Lower insurance costs**
-- **24/7 automated monitoring**
-- **Eco-driving guidance**
-- **Early detection of mechanical issues**
-- **Improved safety for families and businesses**